Swedist/about_me/README.md

 5) Technical English (B1-B2);
 6) Linear algebra (good), mathematical analysis (good), statistics (good), probability theory (normal);

 I have no experience in IT due to my studies.
 However, I have taken part in some programming contests on codeforces and all cups and also have trained on Kaggle training datasets.
-The internship or work as a junior developeris are a great chance for me to gain experience on real data.
+The internship or work as a junior developer are a great chance for me to gain experience on real data.

 CONTACT:
 1) facebook: fedor.prazdnikov;